-- DTS uses resources of the source and destination databases during initial full data synchronization.
-This may increase the load of the database server.
-If the data volume is large or the specification is low, database services may become unavailable.
-Before you synchronize data, evaluate the performance of the source and destination databases.
+- DTS uses the resources of the source and destination instances during initial full data synchronization.
+This may increase the loads of the database servers.
+If you synchronize a large volume of data or the server specifications cannot meet your requirements, database services may become unavailable.
+Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.

 - If the